scarf-sh/docs/docs/gateway.md

 The Scarf Gateway is managed by the Scarf team.
 We plan an open source release of the Gateway for self-hosting, when it is out of the current open beta period and into general availability.

+**How long will it take for any given container download to show up in my analytics dashboard?**

+Downloads will typically show up in your dashboard within 30 minutes.

 <a id="figure_0"></a>

 ## Figure 0: Using the Scarf Gateway as a maintainer